traustid/neo4j-indie-music/README.md

 ]
 ```

+Before going further I had to clean the data.
+For example: The Silver Mt.
+Zion goes by othen names like The Silver Mt.
+Zion Memorial Orchestra & Tra-La-La Band.
+To make sure that they only get one entity I simply uses find & replace in a text editor to normalize the name.
+I also looked for other things, for example text like "(singer)" attached to a persons name and removed those.
+Will Oldham also appeared in some cases as a band instead of a person.
+This cleaning took only few minutes.

 There are many ways of saving this data to a file, the way I did was to extent the `console` object in Google Chrome with a `save` method as introduced [here](http://bgrins.github.io/devtools-snippets/#console-save).
 Now I could write `console.save(JSON.parse(localStorage.getItem('wikipedia_music_data')))` in the console to save my data to a file.